Creative Artists Agency: Industry information

-With many clients, agents charge a percentage fee based on monies that their clients make; one estimate was that CAA charges 10% of what its movie and television clients are paid.
+With many clients, agents charge a percentage fee based on what their clients make; one estimate was that CAA charges 10% of what its movie and television clients are paid.

 CAA chiefs including Michael Ovitz, Ron Meyer and Bill Haber built the agency by packaging actors and directors with literary clients, but the scope of deal-making has widened in recent decades.
-For example, CAA crafted a deal between toy-maker Hasbro and DreamWorks and Paramount Pictures, along with numerous CAA writers and directors, to make the movie franchise Transformers.
+For example, CAA crafted a deal between toy-maker Hasbro, DreamWorks and Paramount Pictures, along with numerous CAA writers and directors, to make the movie franchise Transformers.
 Sometimes deal-making entails creating new technology firms.
 CAA even manages deals with the estates of long-dead clients such as reggae musician Bob Marley, who died in 1981.
 CAA helped one former politician create an online career institute.
 CAA sold sponsorship rights for a baseball stadium in San Francisco.

 While talent agencies can grow by making acquisitions, CAA has generally grown organically by bringing in new clients.
 The company divided its agents into two camps: traditional agents who manage the career tracks of 1,000 stars, and specialists in investment banking, consulting, advertising and digital media.
 The agency can use its more glamorous clients in film and TV to craft deals with steadier income streams; for example, using clients such as Julia Roberts, they can assemble marketing programs for less glamorous clients, such as Nationwide Insurance.

 When Hollywood agents change firms, and take stars and talent with them, it can have major financial repercussions for the departing agency, and can lead to much confusion as lawyers pour over the fine print of numerous contracts.

 To market themselves, talent agencies often cater exclusive parties following awards ceremonies such as the Golden Globes.
 In 2013, CAA threw a party at the Sundance Film Festival which caused embarrassment and a public relations backlash, where "guests mingled with lingerie-clad women pretending to snort prop cocaine, erotic dancers outfitted with sex toys and an Alice in Wonderland look-alike performing a simulated sex act on a man in a rabbit costume."

 Buildings

 In the late 1980s, CAA commissioned architect I. M. Pei to design a new headquarters building at the corner of Santa Monica and Wilshire Boulevards in Beverly Hills.
 The 75000 sqft building consists of two curved wings set around a central atrium with a skylight that rises into a conical glass tower.
 The 57 ft high atrium was designed as an art-filled formal reception hall with a 100-seat screening room and gourmet kitchen and displays a 27 ft by 18 ft mural by Roy Lichtenstein.
 The design used feng shui principles.

 In 2007, CAA relocated to a new building in Century City, a district of Los Angeles.
 The new headquarters are sometimes referred to as "The Death Star" by entertainment professionals.
 CAA has offices in Los Angeles, New York, Nashville, London, Beijing, Atlanta, Miami, Chicago, Memphis, Stockholm, Munich and Switzerland.